kayvan61/CS380C-Assignment4/README.md

 - CMake build files into `./build` using `cmake -S . -B ./build`
 - Run make on the newly built files. `make -C ./build`

+# Demo
+If you want to run the demo which moves some code around, please use tester.ll!
+It's not a very good optimization, so it breaks when its run on temp.ll